kjhx/shrewsbury-terminal/README.md

 # ![shrewsbury-terminal](https://raw.githubusercontent.com/hugginsio/art/master/shrewsbury-terminal/repo-banner.png)

-This is a profile (color scheme + some other options) for the macOS Terminal.
+This is a profile (color scheme + some other options) for both the macOS Terminal and iTerm2.
 It's a dark theme based off of the default dark palette of system colors outlined in Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/).
-That said, it fits in well with the dark mode that comes in macOS.
+That said, it fits right in alongside the dark mode that comes in macOS.

 ## Screenshot
 <center>